zeon-studio/hugoplate/content/english/technical-editing/_index.md

 Feel free to check out the list of my publications [here.](/publications)

 **In 2024, I completed the technical editing course offered by [The Tech Editor Hub.](https://www.thetecheditorhub.com/)** Joeli is a wonderful teacher who has taught me a great deal about the mechanics of tech editing for knitting patterns and the philosophy of working with pattern designers.
+And, since it offers a slightly different perspective, I enrolled in [the certification course offered by TKGA.](https://tkga.org/certification-for-technical-editors/)

 I'm also an avid knitter who loves learning new techniques and exploring new designs.
 Rest assured, if something is unfamiliar to me, I will don my librarian hat and start researching.

 ## My philosophy

-Giving your pattern you've worked on so hard to someone else can be a nerve-wracking experience.
-I get it, I've been there—even after a decade I feel the same way every time I turn in one of my translations.
-What if they'll mess everything up?
-What if they'll think I'm a fake or bad at my job?
+I know how nerve-wracking it can be to give something you've worked on really hard to someone else.
+I feel the same way each time a new editor works on my translations.

-**Don't worry, I won't think that, and I won't mess up your pattern.** I'll point out errors and places where something is not right, but I won't change a comma, and most of the time won't even offer solutions—this way the final decision will always be yours on how to handle certain issues, and you won't have to check if my solution is the correct one.
+This is why I strive to create a safe and friendly environment where you won't be judged if you make a mistake—instead, mistakes are just problems to be solved.
+No one has to know about them.

-**You also retain all the intellectual property rights of the pattern.**
+And even though I might highlight errors, and give suggestions on how to correct them, I will always, *always* leave the final decision to you.
+We'll collaborate, but the pattern will always remain yours.
+In slightly more legal terms: **You will retain all the intellectual property rights of the pattern.**

-I'm here to make your pattern look good, and to make this process go as painlessly as possible.
+I'm here to make your pattern look its best, and to make this process go as painlessly as possible.

 ## My services